sdbondi/pr-summary/README.md

-Simple tool to generate a markdown table that summarizes the status (conflicts, CI, review state) of PRs
+A quick-and-dirty tool to generate a markdown table that summarizes the status (conflicts, CI, review state) of PRs

 PR                                                             | Author          | Mergeable | Review state
 -------------------------------------------------------------- | --------------- | --------- | -------------------